react-natives/react-natives-app/README.md

 - npm install
 - react-native link
 - react-native run-ios or react-native run-android

-## Assumes an installation of
+- assumes an installation of node, watchman, react-native-cli
-- react-native-cli
-- Xcode 8 for iOS
-- Android Studio for Android
+- assumes installation of Xcode 8 for iOS & Android Studio for Android